shearidl/Flight-Delays-Prediction-Model/README.md

 # Flight-Delays-Prediction-Model

 Shea:
-- Merged Location and Weather Events datasets using SQL
+- Combined 10000+ global weather csv files into one U.S. weather csv
-- Cleaned Weather dataset by removing NaN values and unnecessary features
+- Cleaned weather dataset by converting missing values from numbers to NaN, removed unnecessary columns
-- Created preliminary weather visualizations
+- Created preliminary weather visualization
-- Added cities by longitude and latitude using GeoPandas
+- Added cities by longitude and latitude using GeoPandas; created new combined csv

 Sahiti:
 - Web Scraped BTS website for flight departure information using Selenium